-In 1992, a member of the Moultrie High School Class of 1939 was working on a veterans displayed at the Moultrie First Presbyterian Church.
+In 1992, a member of the Moultrie High School Class of 1939 was working on a veterans display at the Moultrie First Presbyterian Church.
 She thought “How great to have a reunion honoring veterans of the classes of 1937 – 1940.”
 The four classes approved the idea.
 All veterans were asked to send copies of their wartime pictures.
 Many were received.
 A very successful patriotic reunion was held in June 1994 to coincide with the 50th Anniversary of the Allied Forces Landing in Europe June 6, 1994, D-Day.

 This project is ongoing and donations and/or memorial gifts are welcome.
 We are working toward creating a list of the names of the Veterans for whom we have information with the possibility of publishing that list on this site.
 The link below provides the names of Veterans who have died in previous Wars or Conflicts.
 The names listed have been verified by the next of kin when available, Mr. E. R. Acuff, Colquitt County Commissioner’s Office, Mrs. Nell B Garrett, Georgia State Dept. of Veterans Affairs.